 Temple Hill House

-NAME Neptune House/Templehill House/Temple Hill House
+NAME Neptune on the Temple Hill/Neptune/Templehill House/Temple Hill House

 AREA LOCATION Blackrock, access from Temple crescent off Temple Road.

 MAP LOCATION OSI maps of 1838-1845 and 1898-1913 place it in the townland of